12 Motorcycle Accident Statistics in Australia (2023 Update)

 (CARRS)

 The Center for Accident Research and Road Safety (CARRS) claims that only 30% of multi-vehicle accidents are caused by cars.
-Usually, what happens is they block or hit a motorcycle at an intersection, denying it the right of passage.
-Now, bike riders are responsible for 51% of these crashes.
-And in approximately 18% of cases, both drivers are to blame.
+Usually, they block or hit a motorcycle at an intersection, denying it the right of passage.
+However, bike riders are responsible for 51% of these crashes.
+In approximately 18% of cases, both drivers are to blame.

 States and LGAs Accidents Statistics